alexanderswift/public-gigacom/28thOct22-linedown.md

 >
 > Thanks,

-My reply *Thanks for the follow all is well, no worries about the weekend but a big thank you to everyone at Gigacomm who gave their weekends to a bloke without internet*.
+My reply *Thanks for the follow up all is well, no worries about the weekend but a big thank you to everyone at Gigacomm who gave their weekends to a bloke without internet*.
 Technology, networks and cloud has been and still is my bread and butter so I understand things go wrong but as the saying goes *:poop: happens but it's what you do next that matters and subsequently what you learn from it* and GigaComm owned the issue and kept things moving :clap:

 What GigaComm learn from an outage is up to them.